Skip to content

 Short answers, pulled from the story.

-What was the purpose of the Ninety-five Theses written by Martin Luther?
+What were the Ninety-five Theses by Martin Luther?